Strohy/risk-monitor/reports/README.md

 ## Notes

-- Reports are in markdown format for easy viewing in GitHub/IDE
 - Each pool has its own directory for organization
 - Timestamped reports are kept for historical tracking
 - Latest reports are overwritten on each run